Get free weekly resources from us!

 Read in

-Kids’ Faith: How to Get the Rites Right
+Kids’ Faith Milestones at Church: How to Get the Rites Right

 How well does your children’s ministry recognize the importance of kids’ milestones and rites?

-In many cultures around the world, children are officially connected to their culture, ancestry, and belief system through a variety of rituals or rites performed at significant milestones in their lives.
+In many cultures around the world, communities commemorate important steps in children’s lives through a variety of rituals or rites performed at significant milestones.
 These rites of passage may commemorate the birth of a child, naming of a baby, the beginning of adolescence, marriage, and even death.
-At each passage, the community commemorates the next step in the individual’s life.

-Visit the new mom and dad as soon as possible after the birth.
-Take along a simple gift, perhaps a handmade bib or a diaper bag, and a brochure about your church nursery.
-Even though many parents won’t bring the baby to the nursery for a few weeks or even months, make this rite official by taking along the registration forms required for “enrolling” the baby in your church nursery.
+Take time to visit the new mom and dad—with permission!
+Take a simple gift and a brochure about your church nursery.
+Even though many parents won’t bring the baby to the nursery for a few weeks or even months, let the new parents know their new child is welcome when they feel ready.

 Consider having a baby shower at your church.
 Invite all the new parents from the last few months to attend.
 Include refreshments, a tour of your church nursery, and an introduction of your nursery staff.

-Have the nursery leader explain to parents the safety and health standards you enforce and your church’s desire to partner with parents in bringing up their young ones.
-Take family pictures, have your senior pastor deliver a brief message, and allow time for all the new parents to meet each other.
+Have the nursery leader explain to parents the safety and health standards you uphold and your church’s desire to partner with parents in bringing up their young ones.
+Take family pictures, deliver a brief message, and allow time for all the new parents to meet each other.
 A simple book on parenting or a family devotional makes a wonderful gift from your church.

 At the ceremony, present the soon-to-be readers with an easy-to-read Bible.
 This is an old-fashioned rite of passage that many parents will remember and that’ll warm their hearts.
 It’ll also prepare the kids to make God’s Word one of their earliest books.